AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configure-service-settings.md

 The following setting is available for the JDBC service.

 **datasourceName:** A string value that represents the JNDI name of the data source to use to connect to the database server.
-The data source must be defined on the application server that hosts the forms server.
+The data source must be defined on the application server that hosts the Forms Server.
 The default value is the JNDI name of the data source for the AEM forms database.

 ## JMS service settings {#jms-service-settings}